Egyptian Cobra (Egyptian Asp)

 - The primary diet of the Egyptian cobra consists of toads.

-The primary distribution of the Egyptian cobra is in Africa, thanks to the naturally dry and hot area.
-They are found in the northern region of the continent, south to Kenya, Uganda, and Tanzania.
-It is also found in central Africa, thriving in areas similar to the desert, but they aren’t naturally considered to be true deserts.
+The primary distribution of the Egyptian cobra is in Africa.
+They are found in the northern region of the continent, as well as in Kenya, Uganda, and Tanzania in the east.
+It is also found in central Africa, thriving in areas similar to the desert, which are, however, not considered true deserts.

-Preferably, these cobras find dry savannas, arid grasslands, coastal plains, scrubland, and similar climates to live.
+Preferably, these cobras find dry savannas, arid grasslands, coastal plains, scrubland, and similar climates to live in.
 They don’t ordinarily migrate.

 The Egyptian cobra, which is sometimes called the snouted cobra or the banded Egyptian cobra, has the scientific name of Naja haje.
 This name, which is from Sanskrit, contains two different words which both mean snake.
 It is from the Reptilia class and the Elapidae family.